iMiebaka/Companyz-Flask/README.md

 So I built this project to recieve names of Companies and years of existence (Using Python and MongoDB)
 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [deployment](#deployment) for options to deploy the project on a live system.

 ### Prerequisites

-Python3  |  >
+- Python3  |  >
-MongoDB
+- MongoDB

 ### Installing